Angebii/GNN4Seagrass/README.md

 ## Overview

 Seagrass ecosystems are essential for marine biodiversity, serving as nurseries for various species and playing a crucial role in carbon sequestration.
 However, they are threatened by human activities and climate change.
 Accurate mapping of their distribution is essential for their conservation and management.
-This repository provides code and scripts to classify the distribution of seagrasses as either present (class 1) or absent (class 0) using spatial and non-spatial machine learning approaches.
+This repository provides code and scripts to classify the distribution of seagrasses using spatial and non-spatial machine learning approaches.

 ### Objectives
-- **Binary Classification Problem**: Predict whether seagrass is present (class 1) or absent (class 0) in specific regions of the Italian Seas.
+- **Binary Classification Problem**: Predict whether seagrass is present (class 1) or absent (class 0) in the Italian Seas.
 - **Comparative Study**: Evaluate the performance of GNN-based models against traditional models that do not account for spatial relationships between samples.

 ## Models Implemented